Old Magazine Articles

 (Pageant Magazine, 1951)

-Here is a segment from a longer article published in 1951 by an anonymous American woman who wished to be known to her readers only as a women who had "grown up with the Century" (born in 1900).
+Here is a segment from a longer article published in 1951 by an anonymous American woman who wished to be known to her readers only as a woman who had "grown up with the Century" (born in 1900).
 In this column she insisted that it was the First World War that served as the proving ground where American women showed that they were just as capable as their brothers - and thus deserving of a voice in government.

 ''The Woman Who Took A Soldier's Job'' <br />(American Legion Weekly, 1919)''The Woman Who Took A Soldier's Job''